 - Flaxseed oil (drizzle over dog’s food)

 Read more about which whole foods will benefit your arthritic dog, plus get 5 of our favorite natural doggy dinner recipes here.

 Essentially, quality joint supplements contain ingredients that stimulate the growth of cartilage, lubricate joints, inhibit cartilage-destroying enzymes, and more to improve the health of the joint.
-While omega supplements, on the other hand, focus mainly on reducing chronic inflammation, which reduces a healthy dog’s risk for joint problems and other countless diseases, helps relieve arthritis pain, and promotes healthy heart, brain, and immune function.
+While omega supplements, on the other hand, focus mainly on reducing chronic inflammation, which reduces a healthy dog’s risk for joint problems and countless other diseases, helps relieve arthritis pain, and promotes a healthy heart, brain, and immune function.

 Foods to Avoid If Your Dog Has Arthritis

 While whole foods from nature are wonderful at helping alleviate your dog’s arthritis pain, we understand that most pet parents don’t always have time to feed veggies, fruits, and freshly prepared proteins at every meal – and sometimes you need the convenience of canned food or kibble.

 The trick lies in knowing how to choose the right canned food or kibble for an arthritic dog.
 While many processed dog foods contain refined ingredients, added sugars, and harmful preservatives that all contribute to painful inflammation in your dog’s joints, knowing what ingredients to avoid will help you read and understand the labels to make the best choice for your pet.

 Here are 5 foods to avoid if your dog has arthritis: